The 1+1+2 formalism for Scalar-Tensor gravity: Some properties of the static and spherically symmetric metrics in Scalar Tensor gravity.

+It follows that the behaviour of $\E$ is determined by $\mu$, $p$ and $\Pi$: if these last quantities each tend asymptotically to zero then Riemann tensor will also tend to zero.
+Using (\ref{MuSig}-\ref{PiSig}), one obtains that, in the case of \rf{eq:actionScTn}, this will occur if

+which is compatible with what is found in \cite{Sotiriou:2011dz}.
+It is interesting to note that in this limit \rf{equation1b} and \rf{equation5b} reduce to the equations that give rise to the Schwarzschild solution.

+Let us now look at what happens to asymptotic flatness under a conformal transformation.
 It is easy to see that the relations (\ref{R_P}-\ref{R_H}) are invariant under conformal transformations.
 Therefore, the conditions for asymptotic flatness found from these equations remain the same.
+This is confirmed by the fact that the solution (\ref{SolCFT1}-\ref{SolCFT4}) remains asymptotically flat, as its conformal generator.

-However, the thermodynamic quantities are rescaled via the conformal factor:
+However, when matter is present, things are not as straightforward.
+The thermodynamic quantities are rescaled via the conformal factor:

-therefore we require that if a tilded thermodynamic quantity goes to zero this behaviour is guaranteed also for the un-tilded quantities.
+therefore we require that if a tilted thermodynamic quantity goes to zero this behaviour is guaranteed also for the un-tilded quantities.
 It is clear that this can happen only if the conformal factor asymptotically approaches a constant.
-In terms of the scalar field, these conditions amount to $\Psi\rightarrow\Psi_0=const.$ and $W(\Psi)=F(\Psi(\psi))^{-1}V(\Psi(\psi))\rightarrow 0$.
-The first condition is satisfied only if \rf{DefPsi} converges to a constant when $F$ and its first derivative do so and this gives us a constraint on the ST theories that satisfy the EBT. \end{itemize}

-We can summarise what we have found above as follows: \begin{quote} {\em Given a conformal transformation in which the conformal factor is static, continuous and asymptotically approaches a constant, one can use a solution of GR with a minimally coupled scalar field to obtain a ST theory with an accompanying solution satisfying the EBT.} \end{quote}